ToNyOyO/veeva-vault-package-maker/README.md

   - Run `gulp keymessage --shared`
 - Then start creating your pages:
   - Run `gulp keymessage --new "Key Message Name"` for each Key Message
+- You can add links to slides in other Veeva presentations:
+  - Run `gulp link --km "key-message-name.zip" --method "nameOfMethod" --id "123-presentation-ID"`

 To change the page order in Vault you can rearrange the order of the pages in `./keymessages.json`